 If you want to attract people within one specific area, it makes sense to set the location to that specific area.

-If you're tracking keywords for a gift shop in New York that doesn't offer shipping and can only realistically cater to New York residents, the location should be "New York" (the rest of the United States just isn't relevant to this business).
+If you're tracking keywords for a gift shop in New York that doesn't offer shipping (so they can only realistically cater to New York residents), the location should be "New York".
+This is because the rest of the United States just isn't relevant to this business.

 If the business services a cluster of cities in one area, you might choose multiple city locations (for example, using the locations "New York", "Manhattan", and "Brooklyn").

-If the business is a hyper-local Pizza place that only delivers to certain parts of a metro area, then you'd probably choose to track by ZIP code (or multiple ZIP codes).
+If the business is a hyper-local pizza shop that only delivers to certain parts of a metro area, then you'd probably choose to track by ZIP code (or multiple ZIP codes).